Travel smarter in 2026 with our guide to the best cities for going solo—where to go, what to do, and how to make the most of every moment.

 Best Cities for Solo Female Travelers

 Safety concerns often weigh more heavily for women traveling alone.
-These cities have established particularly strong reputations for solo female travelers:
+These cities have established particularly strong reputations for solo female travelers who want to explore with confidence and peace of mind.

 | City | Safety Rating | Public Transport | Solo Dining Ease | Women-Friendly Nightlife |